-This home is a registered nursing home which provides nursing care for up to 49 patients.
-Patients' bedrooms are located over two floors and patients have access to a communal lounge, dining room and garden areas.
+This home is a registered nursing home which provides nursing care for up to 33 patients.
+Patients' bedrooms are located over two floors.
+Patients have access to a communal lounge, the dining room and the garden.

 2.0 Inspection summary